Neighbors in Youngs Bottom say flooding is a growing concern in their community

 “It comes down the hill into this lady’s garage and it is sitting there now wet,” said resident Randy Holbert.
 “I had to go in my garage and wash that mud out of there again.
-It was about three inches deep in my garage.”
+It was about 3-inches deep in my garage.”

 Holbert and his neighbors they say when it rains water comes across Elk River Road and then through their property.
 They say when it rains water is pouring off of Holsclaw Drive, right above Elk River Road and Greg Shaffer’s house.